ajbacon/CV/README.md

 _Graduate Engineer to Senior Engineer_

 - Structural Engineer specialising in strength analysis of aircraft wings
-- Worked on the design and certification of Airbus A380, A350 and A400M wings
+- Key role in the design and certification of Airbus A380, A350 and A400M wings

 ## Hobbies